Distributed Load Testing on AWS Fargate

 }

-Setting up the IAM Policy and Role from AWS
+Setting up the IAM Policy and Role in AWS

 1. Go to IAM -> Policies and select Create Policy.
 Select JSON.

-2. Copy the JSON policy from the section above.
+2. Copy the example JSON policy definition from the section above.
 You’ll need to change the following:

 • Change the AWS account from 123456789000 to your account ID;